Greenville, NC Workers Comp Lawyer

 Will I have to go to court to get my workers comp benefits?

-Do I have the right to choose my own doctor?
+Do I have the right to choose my own doctor for a work comp claim?

-Your employers and their insurance company have the right to decide where you’ll receive medical treatment and care following your work injury.
+Your employers and their insurance company have the right to decide where you’ll receive medical treatment and care following your work injury in Greenville, NC.
 If you are unhappy with the choice your employer made for you, you can petition the Industrial Commission to receive treatment from someone else.
 The board reserves the right to approve or deny these requests on a case-by-case basis.

 If you’ve been injured on the job, you deserve work comp benefits until you are able to return to your pre-injury position.
 For assistance throughout the entire claim process, reach out to an experienced lawyer at Ricci Law Firm, PA as soon as possible.